1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 center of constructive work in all areas of creativity”
 (Medvedev and Lerner, p.
 4)

-“For the duration of the cult, Stalin was ceaselessly'called
-the greatest scientific genius of all times and all nations.
-In
-fact, of course, he was no genius, and his creative theoretical
-legacy is rather small.”
-(Medvedev and Lerner, p.
-5)

 “In that period, making political accusations was the easiest
 and most tempting method of vanquishing opponents who